 - Each container in a multitenant environment has its own time zone file.
 Therefore, to perform a time zone data upgrade across an entire CDB, you must upgrade the CDB root and each PDB separately.
-Note that Oracle allows different containers to have different time zone file versions, so you have the option of upgrading only a subset of containers in a CDB. - When performing a time zone data upgrade in a CDB (using either the utltz\\ scripts or the DBMS\DST package), you must perform the Prepare Window steps and the Upgrade Window steps completely in one container before moving on to the next container. - A new PDB is always assigned the time zone version of PDB\$SEED. - PDB\$SEED is always assigned the time zone version at the time of CDB creation.
+Note that Oracle allows different containers to have different time zone file versions, so you have the option of upgrading only a subset of containers in a CDB. - When performing a time zone data upgrade in a CDB (using either the DBMS_DST package or the utltz scripts), you must perform the Prepare Window steps and the Upgrade Window steps completely in one container before moving on to the next container. - A new PDB is always assigned the time zone version of PDB\$SEED. - PDB\$SEED is always assigned the time zone version at the time of CDB creation.
 The time zone version of PDB\$SEED cannot be changed.

-Methods to Upgrade the Time Zone File and Timestamp with Time Zone Data
+Methods for Upgrading the Time Zone File and Timestamp with Time Zone Data

-You can upgrade the time zone data in your database based on the latest released time zone file using either of the following methods:
+You can upgrade the time zone data in your database using either of the following methods:

-- Upgrading the Time Zone Data Using the utltz\\ Scripts - Upgrading the Time Zone Data Using the DBMS DST Package
+Upgrading the Time Zone Data Using the DBMS DST Package